StratifyLabs/StratifyBlog/content/tutorials/2013-12-04-Operators.md

 4. Because z is an unsigned 8-bit number (0 to 255), assigning five minus six to it causes the number to overflow to 255 (see the diagram below).
 5. z is assigned the remainder of 13 divided by two.
 This operation is very handy for identifying even and odd numbers.

 Lines one and two both illustrate the order of operations.
 The operations are generally executed from left to right with multiply and divide always happening before add and subtract.
-The assign operator (<span>=</span>) has the lowest precedence and is executed last.
-Parentheses always override the default order of operations;
-for example, z=(x+y) times 10 will first add x and y then multiply the result by 10 and assign the value to z.
+The assign operator `=` has the lowest precedence and is executed last.
+Parentheses always override the default order of operations; for example, `z=(x+y)*10` will first add `x` and `y` then multiply the result by `10` and assign the value to `z`.

 ![Overflow Diagram](/images/overflow-diagram.svg)